Azure/iot-identity-service/docs/packaging.md

 The Identity Service (IS), Keys Service (KS), Certificates Service (CS) and TPM Service (TPMS) are stand-alone components that can be used on Linux-based Azure IoT devices to ease the process of provisioning the device with Azure, to allow modules on the device to securely and cooperatively connect to IoT Hub using module identities, and to provide common cryptographic services to modules like HSM-backed keys and CA-issued certificates.

 On Azure IoT Edge devices, these services form the backbone of the Azure IoT Edge service - the Azure IoT Edge service relies on the Identity Service to provision the Edge device identity and Edge module identities in Azure, to provide the CA certificate used for module server certificates like Edge Hub's, and so on.
+For more in-depth discussion of the IoT Edge package, refer to its documentation on ["Packaging".](https://github.com/Azure/iotedge/blob/master/doc/packaging.md)

 These components ship in the `aziot-identity-service` package.
 This document describes the contents of this package and how to install and configure it.